zingale/phy504/_sources/floating-point-exceptions.rst.txt

    :language: c++
    :caption: ``undefined_stacktrace.cpp``

 To build this, we need to load an extra library.
-For GCC >= 12, we can do:
+For GCC 12 or 13, we can do:

 .. prompt:: bash

    g++ -g -std=c++23 -o undefined_stactrace undefined_stacktrace.cpp -lstdc++_libbacktrace

+For GCC 14, we would do:

+.. prompt:: bash

+   g++ -g -std=c++23 -o undefined_stactrace undefined_stacktrace.cpp -lstdc++exp